 All of the recipes I use are scientifically tested by National Center for Home Food Preservation, an extension office, included in the canning ingredient package, or taken from a reputable source like the Ball Blue Book.
 I strive to share only approved recipes for your safety.

-How to Make and Can the Easiest Salsa
+How to Can Salsa

 This recipe is from the back of the Mrs. Wages Salsa Mix package.
-It is SO easy to make that you will be surprised that you made such a wonderful salsa in so little time.
+It is SO easy to make that you will be surprised that you made such a wonderful batch in so little time.

 This post is going to assume that you understand the basics of water bath canning, but if you are doing this for the first time, or are not quite sure you have the basics down, you can refer to my post, “How to Can Food for Beginners”.
 It’s a fantastic article that takes you step-by-step through both canning processes.
 This time you will only need the information under the headings of Steps Before Processing, Water Bath Processing, and Steps After Processing.